The greatest single doctrine in the Bible is the knowledge of the true gospel. You are about to learn why.

 Jesus Was Prophesied to Bring the Gospel

 Jesus came as a newscaster carrying an announcement.
-Everywhere He went He made the same announcement concerning a coming, world-ruling supergovernment to be established at His Return.
+Everywhere He went He made the same announcement concerning a coming supergovernment to be established at His Return.

 Also, all who once learned it must constantly beware lest it slip away (Heb.
 2:1).